bitwarden/help/_articles/importing/import-from-chrome.md

 tags: [import, chrome, opera, vivaldi]
 ---

-Importing your data from Google Chrome into bitwarden is easy.
+Importing your data from Google Chrome into Bitwarden is easy.

 {% note %}
 The process is exactly the same for Opera and Vivaldi browser users.